www.scantips.com

 121/20001/10001/5001/2501/1251/601/301/151/812

 A few other combinations of (N² / t) numbers (f/32 at 1 second for example) would also compute EV 10 (Equivalent Exposures) in this example.
 The purpose is that EV is an exposure scale in exact steps of 2x photo stops, which are seen in a EV Chart , where a row lists the Equivalent Exposures for that exposure (of ISO and light level).
 Meaning, for any ISO used, if you meter the light as EV 10 at that ISO, then the correct exposures are in the EV chart row for EV 10.
-NOTE AGAIN: Camera dials use approximated Nominal values, but calculations need to use the precise Goal values that the camera actually tries to use.
+NOTE AGAIN: Camera dials use approximated Nominal values, but calculations need to use the precise Goal values that the camera actually uses internally.

 The basis of EV = log₂(N² / t) is that 2EV = N²/t.
 EV is the exponent to compute the steps of powers of 2, and Log₂(value) is value expressed as a power of 2.
 EV is that exponent of 2.
 The 2 means that one EV is 2x more light which requires 1/2 the exposure.
-Clearly greater f/Stop Number, or decreased time is less exposure and greater EV number, and 21 measures steps 2x or 1/2x.
+Clearly greater f/stop Number, or decreased time is less exposure and greater EV number, and 21 measures steps 2x or 1/2x.
 Full stops of shutter speed or aperture affect exposure in powers of two.
 The precise 2x steps are the entire purpose of EV.

-Necessary details to know first: Both shutter speed and f/stop are marked on camera dials with Nominal approximate values established by about 100 years of convention (Nominal just being rounded approximations).
+Necessary details to know first: Both shutter speed and f/stop are marked on camera dials with Nominal approximate values established by convention about 100 years ago (Nominal values just being rounded approximations).
 Back then, the binary numbering sequence of 1, 2, 4, 8, 16, 32, 64, etc. was not as mainstream as today.
-Some early camera designers saw advantage of offering a 1/300 second shutter speed, especially if that was the maximum it could do, and they could design a shutter mechanism that could do it, but it's incompatible with light meters today needing to use stops of exactly 2x exposure.
+Some early camera designers saw advantage of offering a 1/300 second shutter speed, especially if that was the maximum it could do, and they could design a shutter mechanism that could do it, but 1/300 is incompatible with light meters today needing to use stops of exactly 2x exposure.
 Modern cameras are computers that instead actually strive to use the specific and precise binary numbering goals (exact powers of 2) to ensure precise 2x exposure steps called EV.
 For example, the value f/5.6 is just a nominal approximate number used for simpler camera marking (shorter to mark on the dial).
-Its precise goal value in math is f/5.65685 (because it is the 5th power of √2).
+It's precise goal value in math is f/5.65685 (because it is the 5th power of √2).
 And 1/30 second is actually 1/32 second.
 No claim is made here about actual camera mechanical accuracy (which is quite good today), but these are instead the exact PRECISE GOALS of design, the sequential binary powers of two.
-They are the intended numbers computing should use for precision because that's what the camera is doing too.
+They are the intended numbers computing should use for precision because that's what the camera is trying to do too.
 And accuracy is expected to be quite good today, compared to the early past, 100 or even 50 years ago.

 If any doubts, time your camera’s 30 second shutter speed, and you will see it takes exactly 32 seconds (or 15 seconds takes 16).
 Those are the exact numbers of the powers of 2.